SaurabhSukant75/whiskey_clustering/README.md

-# whisky_clustering
+# PROJECT TITLE:-whisky_clustering
-Classiﬁcation of Scotch Whiskeys based on their ﬂavour characteristics .
-Scotch whisky is prized for its complexity and  variety of ﬂavors in the regions of Scotland.
+#DISCRIPTION:-Scotch whisky is prized for its complexity and  variety of ﬂavors in the regions of Scotland.